byanuaria/Ex-Data-Plotting2/README.md

 ### Plot 2
 ![plot of Plot2](/images/plot2.png)

-+ In 1999, there was over 3,200 tons of PM2.5 being emitted, sharly decreasing to around 2,500 tons in 2002, and increases again back to 3,100 tons in 2005.
-This increase significant decreases in 2008, down to an all-time low of around 1,800 tons.
++ In 1999, there was over 3,200 tons of PM2.5 being emitted, sharply decreasing to around 2,500 tons in 2002, and increases again back to 3,100 tons in 2005.
+This increase significantly decreases in 2008, down to an all-time low of around 1,800 tons.

 ___